Aquaogen/drifty/README.md

 ```

 The third argument can be either `debug` or `release`, and the last argument can be either `android` or `ios`.

-# File ionic.project

-The ionic.project is a configuration for an ionic project that stores the following:

-* `app_id` - the associated app ID in ionic.io.
-* `browsers` - the installed browsers (CrossWalk).
-* `createDocumentRoot` - boolean setting stating to create the designated.document root upon serve (for CI, using `app` folder, and compiling)
-* `defaultBrowser` - the browser they prefer to use with `ionic serve`.
-Chrome, Firefox, etc.
-* `documentRoot` - the associated document root with HTML/JS/CSS files.
-* `gulpDependantTasks` - gulp tasks that are run before `ionic serve` launches.
-Think of `gulp build`, `gulp sass`, etc.
-* `gulpStartupTasks` - gulp tasks that are run and kept alive during `ionic serve`.
-* `imagePaths` - paths relative to document root that specify the release feature to compress images.
-* `proxies` - designated proxies to use during `ionic serve`.
-* `name` - the name of the application.
-* `sass` - the setting to watch sass during `ionic serve`.
-* `watchPatterns` - the patterns to watch and live reload during `ionic.serve`.